2600hz/kazoo/applications/crossbar/doc/aaa.md

         ]
     }

+An example AAA configuration document with 'inherit' configuration for an account which uses AAA configuration of the parent account:

+    {
+        "aaa_mode": "inherit",
+        "servers": [],
+        "authentication": [],
+        "authorization": [],
+        "accounting": [],
+        "workers": 5,
+        "nas_address": "127.0.0.1",
+        "nas_port": "2000",
+        "authz_apps": [],
+        "authz_avp_translation": []
+    }

 ### Fields list:

 * `aaa_mode`: A mode used for this entity (an account or default system configuration).
+Required.
     1. `off` - an request to an AAA-server is disabled for this entity
     2. `on` - an request to an AAA-server is enabled for this entity according settings in the AAA document for the entity
     3. `inherit` - an request to an AAA-server is enabled for this entity according settings in the AAA document for the entity.
-If no AAA servers for the entity, then an AAA document for parent entity will be used.
+If no AAA servers for the entity (the `servers` list entry is empty), then an AAA document for parent entity will be used.
 * `servers`: A list of AAA servers will be used for an related operations with this entity.
+Required.
-* `servers -> enabled`:
+* `servers -> enabled`: Required.
     1. `true` - this server will be used for AAA operations.
     2. `false` - this server won't be used for AAA operations.
 * `servers -> name`: An unique server name (used in the document as its ID).
+Required.
 * `servers -> address`: An address of the server.
+Required.
 * `servers -> port`: An port of the server.
+Required.
 * `servers -> secret`: An secret value (in terms of the RADIUS protocol) for this server.
+Required.
-* `servers -> aaa_engine`:
+* `servers -> aaa_engine`: Required.
     1. `radius` - this server is RADIUS server.
     2. `diameter` - this server is DIAMETER server ( **not implemented yet** ).
 * `servers -> dicts`: Dictionaries list will be used in AAA operations.
 All dictionaries in the list should be existing.
+Required.
 * `servers -> avp`:
     1. `strict` - strict check of an AVP (Attribute-Value Pair) in an dictionary.
 Only AVP existing in dictionaries will be sent to AAA-servers.
     2. `custom` - any AVPs are allowed without any checks ( **not implemented yet** ).
 * `servers -> retries`: A number of retries when make a request to the server.
 * `servers -> timeout`: A timeout value (in milliseconds) when make a request to the server.
-* `servers -> authentication`: A list of servers name will be used for all authentication operations.
+* `authentication`: A list of servers name will be used for all authentication operations.
+Required.
-* `servers -> authorization`: A list of servers name will be used for all authorization operations.
+* `authorization`: A list of servers name will be used for all authorization operations.
+Required.
-* `servers -> accounting`: A list of servers name will be used for all accounting operations.
+* `accounting`: A list of servers name will be used for all accounting operations.
+Required.
-* `servers -> workers`: A number of worker threads which will process requests simultaneously.
+* `workers`: A number of worker threads which will process requests simultaneously.
+Required.
-* `servers -> nas_address`: NAS address for this account
+* `nas_address`: NAS address for this account.
+Required.
-* `servers -> nas_port`: NAS port for this account
+* `nas_port`: NAS port for this account.
+Required.
-* `servers -> authz_apps`: List of the applications will be used as authz providers (e.g. jonny5, circlemaker).
+* `authz_apps`: List of the applications will be used as authz providers (e.g. jonny5, circlemaker).
+Required.
+* `authn_avp_translation`: This section describes translation from internal authn message representation to RADIUS message.
+Required.
-* `servers -> authz_apps -> request_key`: A key name of the the internal authz message.
+* `authn_avp_translation -> request_key`: A key name of the the internal authn message.
 This key name will be translated to corresponding attribute name on a request processing.
+Required.
-* `servers -> authz_apps -> attribute`: An attribute name in the dictionary.
+* `authn_avp_translation -> attribute`: An attribute name in the dictionary.
 This attribute name will be translated to corresponding key name on a response processing.
+Required.
-* `servers -> authz_apps -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
+* `authn_avp_translation -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
 Required part of the value can be extracted using round brackets (regex group).
+Required.
-* `servers -> authz_apps -> attr_value_regexp`: Regular expression used for extracting needed part of the response AVP value.
+* `authn_avp_translation -> attr_value_regexp`: Regular expression used for extracting needed part of the response AVP value.
 Required part of the value can be extracted using round brackets (regex group).
+Required.
+* `authz_avp_translation`: This section describes translation from internal authz message representation to RADIUS message.
+Required.
+* `authz_avp_translation -> request_key`: A key name of the the internal authz message.
+This key name will be translated to corresponding attribute name on a request processing.
+Required.
+* `authz_avp_translation -> attribute`: An attribute name in the dictionary.
+This attribute name will be translated to corresponding key name on a response processing.
+Required.
+* `authz_avp_translation -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
+Required part of the value can be extracted using round brackets (regex group).
+Required.
+* `authz_avp_translation -> attr_value_regexp`: Regular expression used for extracting needed part of the response AVP value.
+Required part of the value can be extracted using round brackets (regex group).
+Required.
+* `accounting_avp_translation`: This section describes translation from internal accounting message representation to RADIUS message.
+Required.
+* `accounting_avp_translation -> request_key`: A key name of the the internal accounting message.
+This key name will be translated to corresponding attribute name on a request processing.
+Required.
+* `accounting_avp_translation -> attribute`: An attribute name in the dictionary.
+This attribute name will be translated to corresponding key name on a response processing.
+Required.
+* `accounting_avp_translation -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
+Required part of the value can be extracted using round brackets (regex group).
+Required.
+* `accounting_avp_translation -> attr_value_regexp`: Regular expression used for extracting needed part of the response AVP value.
+Required part of the value can be extracted using round brackets (regex group).
+Required.

 ## Dictionary document structure